celery/celery/docs/internals/protocol.rst

-    This means that workers/intermediates can inspect the message and make decisions based on the headers without decoding the payload (which may be language specific, e.g. serialized by the Python specific pickle serializer).
+    This means that workers/intermediates can inspect the message and make decisions based on the headers without decoding the payload (that may be language specific, e.g. serialized by the Python specific pickle serializer).

 - Always UTC